Hockey: Mandeep, Akashdeep score as Indian men's team start off Belgium tour with 2-0 win

 It was a lead they held to finish the game and take a 1-0 lead in the series.

 The second game will be played on September 28.
+After the three-game series, India will play two games against Spain to complete the tour.